digital-blueprint/relay-cabinet-bundle/docs/cli.md

 ./console tugraz:relay:tugraz:cabinet:add-file-fixtures --number 50
 ```

+## MiddlewareAPI specific

-If you have [just](https://github.com/casey/just) installed, you can also use the following command:
+If you have [just](https://github.com/casey/just) installed, you can also use the following command in the `docker` folder:

 ```bash
 just cabinet-dev-setup